Welcome to AGD

 Additional Information:

-The 15 questions for exercise GD542 are based on the article "Implant treatment planning using digital custom abutments" on pages 12-15.
-This exercise was developed by Ralph Pruette, DDS, in association with the General Dentistry Self-Instruction Committee.
-Reading the article and successfully completing this exercise will enable you to: 1. recognize the importance of proper implant positioning; 2. identify the parameters for proper implant positioning; and 3. understand how digital custom abutments can be used to plan proper implant positioning.
-Answers to this exercise must be received by February 28, 2026.
+The 15 questions for exercise GD560 are based on the article "Rehabilitation using combined oral and maxillofacial prostheses: a case report" on pages 39-44.
+This exercise was developed by Millie K. Tannen, DDS, MAGD, in association with the General Dentistry Self-Instruction Committee.
+Reading the article and successfully completing this exercise will enable you to: 1. recognize the benefits and limitations of providing combined oral and maxillofacial prostheses after head and neck cancer surgery; 2. understand procedures used to fabricate and combine oral and maxillofacial prostheses; and 3. explore techniques used to provide additional retention to these prostheses.
+Answers to this exercise must be received by February 28, 2027.

 $30.00